Michael Petrasso: International career

 Petrasso began his involvement with the Canada national team in 2010, as a member of training camps for both the under-15s and the under-17s.
 He was named as a member of the under-17 squad to play in the 2011 CONCACAF U-17 Championship, and scored a hat-trick in an 8–0 win against Barbados in the group stage.
 He has also represented Canada at the U-20 level and was a part of the team that went to the 2013 CONCACAF U-20 Championship.

 In October 2013, Petrasso had his first experience with Canada's senior team, when he was announced as a member of the senior squad's training camp, ahead of the friendly against Australia.
 However, he did not see time in the match.
 In November 2014 Petrasso returned to the U-20s for a series of friendlies.
 He scored a goal during the first friendly against England in a 2–2 draw.
 In December 2014, Petrasso was named the Canada Soccer U20 Player of the Year.

 Petrasso was named to the 35-man provisional squad for the 2015 CONCACAF Gold Cup by Canada coach Benito Floro on 10 June 2015.
 On 27 August 2015, Petrasso received a call-up to the Canada senior squad for their two-legged World Cup qualifier against Belize.
 He made his debut for the senior side in a friendly against Azerbaijan on 3 June 2016.
 He started the match and played the first 61 minutes of the eventual 1–1 draw.

 After appearing for new Canada coach Octavio Zambrano in the Qatar-hosted Aspire tournament with the U23 side in March 2017, Petrasso was named to the 40-man provisional team for the 2017 CONCACAF Gold Cup on 6 June 2017.
 On 27 June, he was named to the final 23-man squad.

 Personal

-He is the older brother of CF Montreal player Luca Petrasso.
+He is the older brother of CF Montréal player Luca Petrasso.